Dirt Tracks 4: The wolf at the door

 I googled it.

-One of the first hits was a Guardian article from 4 months previous entitled, "Campers in Israel warned after series of wolf attacks" [i]
+One of the first hits was a Guardian article from four months previous entitled, "Campers in Israel warned after series of wolf attacks" [i]

 Until recently, it transpired, no wolf attacks had been reported in Israel since 2008.
-But last summer, there was an unprecedented rise from 1 in 10 years, to 10 in 1 year.
+But last summer, there was an unprecedented rise from one in ten years, to ten in one year.

 Good to know.